Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_demo.md

 - add_executable(helloworld "${SRC_FILES}")
 ```

-- Build static lib `libHelloWorld.a`, that's the default
+- Build static lib `libsse.a`, that's the default
 - Build shared lib by `cmake -DBUILD_SHARED_LIBS=ON ..`, don't change in `CMakeLists.txt`, but stick to standards
 - Define CMake variables with `-D`, we will come back to this later
 - Now, let's use the library: